AMontagu/PerceptLibrary/README.md

 * [http://cmusphinx.sourceforge.net/wiki/download](http://cmusphinx.sourceforge.net/wiki/download)(For use them after I recommend you to save them near to a root folder)

-Now you are ready to use the RobotLabLibrary.
+Now you are ready to use the PerceptLibrary.
 Clone the master github repository launch CMake-gui ([http://www.cmake.org/download/](http://www.cmake.org/download/)).
-The source code path are the RobotLabLibrary folder and the building path is RobotLabLibrary/build.
+The source code path are the PerceptLibrary folder and the building path is PerceptLibrary/build.

 Press configure choose your compiler check for error then press generate.
-You just have to go withe your file explorer to the RobotLabLibrary/build folder and launch the project created.
+You just have to go withe your file explorer to the PerceptLibrary/build folder and launch the project created.
 Build it and enjoy the sample.

 **In Windows you need to copy the sphinxbase.dll and pocketSphinx.dll next to your .exe file for using it.
-You can find the dll in RobotLabLibrary/3rdParty/pocketsphinx/bin with the appropriate configuration.
+You can find the dll in PerceptLibrary/3rdParty/pocketsphinx/bin with the appropriate configuration.

 The video of the installation come soon.

-If you have an error go to [troubleshooting](https://github.com/AMontagu/RobotLabLibrary/wiki/Home#troubleshooting)
+If you have an error go to [troubleshooting](https://github.com/AMontagu/PerceptLibrary/wiki/Home#troubleshooting)

 ### Linux